gis-yang/gis-yang.github.io/_pages/Team.md

   - image_path: /assets/images/Xiangyu_1.jpg
     title: "Xiangyu Ren"
-    excerpt: "**Graduate Research Assistant (Prescribe fire project)** <br />Xiangyu Ren is a multidisciplinary geographer with a passion for GeoAI and remote sensing.
+    excerpt: "**Postdoctoral fellow** <br />Xiangyu Ren is a multidisciplinary geographer with a passion for GeoAI and remote sensing.
 She gained her Ph.D in environmental science, and now she is currently pursuing the master's degree in Geography with a concentration in Geographic Information Systems at San Jose State University.
 Also, Xiangyu is a certificated drone pilot.
 Applying her multidisciplinary knowledge and skills in geospatial analysis, she contributes in various projects involving crime prediction, wildfire management, and ecological consulting."
     # url: "https://www.linkedin.com/in/xiangyu-ren-700b5510b/"
     # btn_label: "Linkedin"
     # btn_class: "btn--primary"

   - image_path: /assets/images/Brillon_2023_1.jpg
     title: "Henri Brillon"
-    excerpt: "**Graduate Research assistant (Home Ignition Zone Project)** <br />Currently pursuing a Master's degree in geography, Henri is interested in remote sensing applications and GIS with regards to environmental and physical topics.
+    excerpt: "**Graduate Research assistant** <br />Currently pursuing a Master's degree in geography, Henri is interested in remote sensing applications and GIS with regards to environmental and physical topics.
 His involvement with coastal eelgrass mapping and home ignition zone assessments for wildfire prevention reflect these goals.
 With nearly a decade of advertising experience under his belt, as well as a love for music and the outdoors, Henri is a true multidisciplinarian."
     # url: "https://www.linkedin.com/in/henribrillon/"
     # btn_label: "Linkedin"
     # btn_class: "btn--primary"